kubernetes-hy/kubernetes-hy.github.io/data/part-2/3-configuring-applications.md

   # base64 encoded value should look something like this, note that this won't work
 ```

-The base64 encoded key can be created eg with [this](https://www.base64encode.org/) online tool, or in console with the command `base64`:
+The base64 encoded key can be created eg. with [this](https://www.base64encode.org/) online tool, or in console with the command `base64`:

 ```bash
 $ echo -n 'my-string' | base64